schmich/win32-window/README.md

-win32-window
+## win32-window
 ============

-Ruby interface to Win32 window control APIs.
+Ruby interface to the Win32 window management APIs.